Buddy Dream Team

 Parents/caretakers should be encouraged to go enjoy the respite or come back at the end of the event (10pm).
 Make sure they know that we will take great of their loved one.

-Dancing – spend most of your night in the main room dancing and having fun.
-Set the tone for the night.
-If you are having a blast dancing, so will they.
+• Dancing: Spend most of your night in the main room, dancing and having fun to set the tone for the night.

-Food/Drinks – Chick-Fil-A is providing dinner for everyone.
+• Food/Drinks: Chick-Fil-A is providing dinner for everyone.
 Feel free to eat with your guest during the night.
-Chik-Fil-A does have limited options available depending on allergies.
-Please help us make sure the room stays manageable by redirecting them to other activities if it is full.
-After you have eaten please exit to make sure we have room for everyone to eat.
+Chick-Fil-A does have limited options available depending on allergies.
+Please help us ensure the room stays manageable by visiting other activities if it's full.
+After you have eaten, please exit to make sure we have room for everyone to eat.

-Karaoke Rooms – After the video from Tim Tebow video and welcome, the karaoke rooms will be open.
-Take your guest at some point in the night and ask if they’d like to sing.
-If the rooms are too crowded, sign them up with their favorite song and encourage them to come back a little later.
+• Karaoke Rooms: After the video from Tim Tebow, the karaoke rooms will be open.
+Visit them at some point during the night and sing.
+If the rooms are too crowded, sign up with your favorite song and encourage others to come back a little later.

-Calming Rooms – This room is a place for guests who are feeling overwhelmed and just need to relax.
+• Calming Room: This room is a place for guests who are feeling overwhelmed and just need to relax.

-Limo Rides – You will ride in the limo with your special guest.
+• Limo Rides: You will ride in the party bus with your buddy.
 The rides will be a fun and special time for those attending.

-Photo booth pictures – You and your guest can take as many pictures as you’d like!
+• Photo Booth Pictures: You and your buddy can take as many pictures as you'd like!

 Parking